 - The decedent was unduly influenced by one of the beneficiaries, or executed the will under duress

 If a dispute arises, you will need the services of Dan McKenzie, a Colorado wills lawyer.
 Disputes can drain an estate of its assets and can be emotionally trying for all involved.
 We can discuss the issues involved and attempt to bring the parties together to resolve them informally through compromise if necessary.
 An impartial mediator can be brought in to listen to the issues and offer recommendations for a resolution.
 If the parties are too entrenched in their respective positions to reach an agreement, they can submit their dispute to binding arbitration in lieu of a court trial.
 You should have Denver Wills lawyer Dan McKenzie representing you at the arbitration to ensure that you follow the proper evidentiary rules and protocol.

 As a last resort, a probate court may need to hear the case and determine the validity of the will and the testator’s intent.

 You can avoid potential disputes, determine if your estate will be eligible to take advantage of the streamlined informal probate process, and learn about other estate planning methods by consulting with Dan McKenzie of the McKenzie Law Firm, located in Denver.
-Mr. McKenzie has been advising clients on wills and estate planning for over 10 years and has earned the trust and confidence of countless clients.
-Call his office today if you need to draft or update a will, or if you have any other estate planning questions.
+He has been advising clients on wills and estate planning for over 10 years and has earned the trust and confidence of countless clients.
+Call the office today if you need the McKenzie Law Firm to draft or update a will, or if you have any other estate planning questions.